Topological flowscape reveals state transitions in nonreciprocal living matter: A nonreciprocal mixture of starfish embryos transitions from a traveling state to a fluctuating state

 \section{A nonreciprocal mixture of starfish embryos transitions from a traveling state to a fluctuating state}

 To experimentally uncover how nonreciprocity shapes collective dynamics, we developed a living nonreciprocal system composed of embryos from the starfish \textit{Patiria miniata}.
-Unlike homogeneous embryo populations, which display emergent nonreciprocity through broken chiral symmetries~\cite{tan2022odd, chao2024selective}, our heterogeneous system exhibits a longitudinal nonreciprocity between two types of embryos (E1 and E2), controlled by their developmental ages (Fig.~\ref{fig:fig1}a).
-Quantitative video microscopy reveals a striking run-and-chase dynamic: younger E1 embryos actively pursue older E2 embryos, whereas E2 embryos move preferentially away from E1 (Fig.~\ref{fig:fig1}b).
-Further experiments demonstrate that this nonreciprocal interaction arises from asymmetric precession of the embryos' anterior-posterior (AP) axes, establishing a clear physical mechanism underlying nonreciprocity~(Supplementary~Section~I.B.3).
+Unlike homogeneous embryo populations, which display emergent nonreciprocity through broken chiral symmetries~\cite{tan2022odd, chao2026selective}, our heterogeneous system exhibits tunable interactions between two types of embryos (E1 and E2), controlled by their developmental ages (Fig.~\ref{fig:fig1}a).
+Embryos act as building blocks in this reconfigurable system, and can interact in both a symmetric (with same-type neighbors) and asymmetric (with different-type neighbors) manner.
+Quantitative video microscopy reveals a striking run-and-chase dynamic: younger E1 embryos actively pursue older E2 embryos, whereas E2 embryos move preferentially away from E1 (Fig.~\ref{fig:fig1}b, Supplementary~Video~1, and Supplementary Section I.A-I.B~\cite{suppinfo}).
+As in previous studies of chiral swimmers~\cite{drescher2009dancing, chao2026selective}, the dynamics of anterior-posterior (AP) axes offer mechanistic insights-- further experiments demonstrate that this {broken symmetry} arises from asymmetric precession of the embryos' {AP} axes, establishing a clear physical mechanism underlying nonreciprocity~(Supplementary~Section~I.B.3 and Supplementary~Video~2).
+In addition to this bound pair dynamics \cite{drescher2009dancing}, when embryos are apart, they approach each other with asymmetric speeds, demonstrating nonreciprocity in their hydrodynamic attractions~(Supplementary~Video~1 and Supplementary~Section~I.B.4, I.C). \\